 Instructions

-1. Heat oil for deep frying to between 190-200C.
-Break each ready to cook poppadom into 3-4 pieces.
+- Heat oil for deep frying to between 190-200C.
+Break 4 ready to cook poppadoms into 4 pieces each.

 Do you like this Indian restaurant style poppadoms recipe?
 If so, buying a copy of my book might appeal to you!
 In The Indian Takeaway Secret you can find a host of restaurant and takeaway style recipes that you can make at home.
 You’ll learn how to make vegetable pakora, lamb seekh kebabs, curry, rice and more!
 You can buy The Indian Takeaway Secret in paperback or kindle form here.